rtmrtmrtmrtm/weakmon/README.md

 The 3rd column is the band (20 meters), the 8th is the SNR, and the 9th is the offset in Hz.

-If my radio is a K3 and it's connected to one of my serial ports, I can monitor JT65 while switching bands periodically:
+If your radio is a K3, Icom R75, Ten-Tex RX-340, or AOR AR-5000, and it's connected by a serial connection, you can monitor JT65 while switching bands periodically, e.g:

   python2.7 jt65mon.py -in 2:0 -cat k3 /dev/cu.usbserial-FTXVKSG8A

-XXX weak.cfg

-You'll need to ensure your computer's clock is correct, perhaps with ntp.
+For an RFSpace SDR-IP or NetSDR at ip address 10.0.0.2:

+  python2.7 jt65mon.py -in sdrip:10.0.0.2 -cat sdrip 10.0.0.2

+You may need to take steps to give yourself permission to use the serial device (change its mode or put yourself in the appropriate group).

+Use the -levels flag to help you adjust the audio level from the radio.
+Peaks of a few thousand are good.

+You must set your call sign and grid in order for the software to report to wsprnet and pskreporter.
+Do this by copying weak.cfg.example to weak.cfg, un-commenting the mycall and mygrid lines, and changing them to your callsign and grid.

+Your computer's clock must be correct to within a second for WSPR and JT65 to be received; try ntp.

-This code gratuitously includes receive software for wwvb's new phase-shift modulation, and for APRS.
+This code repository gratuitously includes receive software for wwvb's new phase-shift modulation, and for APRS.

 Robert Morris, AB1HL